 The garden area of the spa resembles a Hawaiian village with thatched hale for treatments -- two large enough for couples, one with a Vichy shower, two natural lava saunas, a meditation pavilion and a fragrance garden.
 Indoor area includes beauty and treatment rooms, locker rooms, steam showers, saunas and a retail boutique.

-RESORT ACTIVITY PACKAGE: A fee of $25 (plus tax) is assessed per room per night and covers: valet or self-parking, basic internet, local and toll-free calls, snorkeling equipment, a beach cabana, fitness club access and other amenities and discounts to enhance your stay.
+RESORT ACTIVITY PACKAGE: A fee of $25 (plus tax) is assessed per room per night and covers: valet or self-parking, basic internet, local and toll-free calls, snorkeling equipment, fitness club access and other amenities and discounts to enhance your stay.
 Click for details

 Mauna Lani is renowned for its devotion to preserving and enhancing the cultural history of Hawai'i.
 Danny Akaka oversees the resort's effort to spread the wisdom of Hawaiian culture and the rich heritage of Kalahuipua'a.
 The resort is nationally recognized for its successful honu program, cultural activities, indigenous plant life and historic fishponds.